 As a full-service biosciences company, Taconic can help you acquire, test, develop, breed, cryopreserve, prepare, and distribute highly relevant research lines worldwide.
-Whether you require custom genetically engineered, humanized or research-ready models, Taconic's scientists will partner with you to rapidly and efficiently deliver the highest quality models.
+Whether you require custom genetically engineered, cell or tissue engrafted models or traditional models, Taconic's scientists will partner with you to rapidly and efficiently deliver the highest quality models.